freakydude/freakydude.github.io/content/posts/2022-03-01-Installing Oh My Fish.md

 ---
 title: "Installing 'Oh My Fish' Shell"
 date: 2022-03-01
 description: About installing fish, a very helpful modern bash alternative in WSL2/Ubuntu.
-Enjoy the benefits of the powerline and nice helpers and visualistation in your common workflows.
+Enjoy the benefits of the powerline and nice helpers and visualizations in your common workflows.
 draft: false
 tags:
   - terminal